Five Crosses Winter Solstice Hike North York Moors Challenge Walk

 It is a demanding walk that requires a good level of fitness and so must be approached with preparation and training, but it is also a rewarding walk that will be remembered for many years as we walk from dawn to dusk on the shortest day of the year, visiting prehistoric burial mounds, standing stones and defensive ditches, Roman Roads and medieval moorland crosses.

 Much of this walk follows clear paths and tracks across open moorland, with some sections through forest and valleys.
-The paths will be rough and muddy in places, and the only significant climb of the day is the descent into and ascent out of Newton Dale Gorge.
+The paths will be rough and muddy in places, and there are only two significant climbs during the day: the road out of Goathland at the start of the walk and the descent into and ascent out of Newton Dale Gorge.
 This walk will start and finish in the dark – headtorches essential!

 Mark Reid knows the North York Moors like the back of his hand and will guide you around this route (whilst also sharing his knowledge of the area), so that you can forget about navigating and concentrate on enjoying the walk!

-This guided walk is designed for solo or small groups of walkers who want to take on the Five Crosses Midwinter Hike, but don’t want to worry about route finding.
+This guided walk is designed for solo or small groups of walkers who want to take on the Five Crosses Winter Solstice Hike, but don’t want to worry about route finding.

 - Fully guided walk with Mark Reid (Mountain Leader)